joyalkenus/Reinforcement/Readme.md

 The DQN agent successfully learned to land the lunar module after 812 episodes of training.
 Key observations:

-- **Learning Progress**: The agent showed steady improvement in its landing abilities over the course of training.
+- **Learning Progress**: The agent showed steady improvement in its landing abilities over the course of training with some fluctuations during 400 to 500 episodes.
 - **Final Performance**: By the end of training, the agent consistently achieved successful landings with high scores.
 - **Stability**: The 3-layer network with 64 neurons per layer provided a good balance between learning capacity and training stability.